What Is a Rotary Vane Pump and How Does It Work?

 • Oscillating – vanes draw in liquids with an oscillating pumping motion

 Sliding and flexible vane pumps are the most common type of rotary vane pump and are used in various commercial applications.
 Sliding vane pumps are commonly found near fountain drink dispensers and espresso machines.
-They transport water into pressurized CO2 tanks and pass heated water through espresso grinds.
+They transport water into pressurized COtanks and pass heated water through espresso grinds.
 On the other hand, flexible vane pumps are commonly used in food and pharmaceutical applications.
-They are effective at transporting viscous liquids, such as creams, and liquids with solids, such as yogurt, without compromising the quality of the product.
+They are effective at transporting viscous liquids, such as creams and liquids, with solids, such as yogurt, without compromising the quality of the product.

 Oil-lubricated vs dry-running rotary vane pumps

-Dry-running and oil-lubricated work very similarly, but oil decreases wear on the pump and enhances the seals formed in the rotor.
+Dry-running and oil-lubricated rotary vane pumps work in a similar way, but oil decreases wear on the pump and enhances the seals formed in the rotor.

 Oil-lubricated rotary vane pump operation